MarkFChavez/MarkFChavez/README.md

 👉🏻 Rails
 👉🏻 JavaScript (mostly ES6, but I had some experience using Vue/React in the past)

+I want to be more comfortable using:
+🤔 Docker
+🤔 Elixir
+🤔 Stimulus

 You can check out some of my work at https://markonsoftware.com.